ucl-cssb/cneta/README.md

   * If the total CN is larger than the specified maximum CN allowed by the program, the total CN will be automatically decreased to the maximum CN when the input is total CN and the program will exit when the input is haplotype-specific CN.

-  * When the input copy numbers are relative with normal copy being 0 as those output by [CGHcall](https://bioconductor.org/packages/release/bioc/html/CGHcall.html), please specifiy it with option "--is_rcn 1".
+  * When the input copy numbers are relative with normal copy being 0 as those output by [CGHcall](https://bioconductor.org/packages/release/bioc/html/CGHcall.html), please specify it with option "--is_rcn 1".

-  * When the input copy numbers are haplotype-specific which have been scaled relative to ploidy or not, please specifiy it with option "--is_total 0 --is_rcn 0".
+  * When the input copy numbers are haplotype-specific which have been scaled relative to ploidy or not, please specify it with option "--is_total 0 --is_rcn 0".

-  * When the input copy numbers are in bins of fixed size, please specifiy it with option "--bin 0" to use orignial data.
+  * When the input copy numbers are in bins of fixed size, please specify it with option "--bin 0" to use original data.
 By default "--bin 1" is used to get segment-level data by merging consecutive bins with the same copy number in a sample with change points aligned across all the samples.

 * (Optional) A file containing the timing information of patient samples (*-rel-times.txt).